 The Expense Fund is the operational account of the Authority and is partially funded from the investment earnings from the Bond and Reserve Funds, if there are any earnings remaining after the bond requirements are paid.
 The earnings from the Expense Fund are invested at UMB Bank, generally in short-term investments.
 The expenditures paid from the Expense Fund are used to pay for operating expenses of the Authority and provide supplemental funding for capital expenditures on the Facility, as needed.
-The Authority does not consider the fund to be restricted and this is the fund the Authority used in 2017 and 2016 for the expenses of the training facility (Note 6).
-During 2016, expenses related to the Riverfront stadium were paid from this fund.
+The Authority does not consider the fund to be restricted and this is the fund the Authority used in 2018 and 2017 for the expenses of the training facility (Note 6).